Research Interests: high-dimensional statistics, machine learning, network data analysis, nonparametric statistics

 For more information, go to My Personal Page

-Jian Ding, Zongming Ma, Yihong Wu, Jiaming Xu (Working), Efficient random graph matching via degree profiles.
+Jian Ding, Zongming Ma, Yihong Wu, Jiaming Xu (Under Review), Efficient random graph matching via degree profiles.

 Chao Gao, Zongming Ma, Ye Zhang, Harrison H. Zhou (2018), Community detection in degree-corrected block models, The Annals of Statistics, 46 (5), pp. 2153-2185.